FOREX-Dollar firm as U.S. yields rise; SNB floor unchanged

 By Nia Williams

-LONDON, March 15 (Reuters) - The dollar stayed near an 11-month high against the yen and a 1-month high against the euro on Thursday and looked set for further gains on growing optimism over the U.S. economy and a rise in U.S. Treasury yields.
+LONDON, March 15 (Reuters) - The dollar hovered near an 11-month high against the yen and a one-month high against the euro on Thursday and looked set for further gains on growing optimism over the U.S. economy and a rise in U.S. Treasury yields.

-The dollar and the euro fell versus the Swiss franc, however, after the Swiss National Bank maintained its 1.20 franc cap against the euro.
+The dollar and the euro fell versus the Swiss franc, however, after the Swiss National Bank kept the 1.20 franc floor in the euro/Swiss exchange rate unchanged.

+A broadly positive dollar outlook contrasted with other currencies, with the euro still dogged by sovereign debt concerns, the yen hampered by speculation the Bank of Japan may ease policy further and the Aussie dollar hurt by worries about Chinese growth.

-The dollar was down 0.4 percent against the yen to 83.28 yen, having hit 84.18 yen in Asian trade, its highest since April 2011.
-Stiff resistance was seen at the psychological 85 yen mark although strategists said there was an increasing chance it could rise beyond last year’s high of 85.53 yen.
+The dollar edged up 0.1 percent against the yen to 83.74 yen, having hit 84.18 yen in Asian trade, its highest since April 2011.
+Resistance was seen at the psychological 85 yen although strategists said there was an increasing chance of the dollar rising beyond last year’s high of 85.53 yen.

-The euro also recovered slightly against the dollar after failing to break below $1.30, but analysts saw the recovery as temporary.

-A broadly positive dollar outlook contrasted with other currencies, with the euro hampered by sovereign debt concerns, the yen by speculation the Bank of Japan may ease policy further and the Australian dollar by worries about Chinese growth.

-“Euro/dollar has just taken a bit of a breather after coming down to the $1.30 area and is consolidating a little here ...
-Breaking below $1.30 will be a bit of a task but the momentum is there,” said Ian Stannard, currency strategist at Morgan Stanley.

-The euro rose 0.2 percent against the greenback to $1.3056 as some market players took profit on long dollar positions, paring losses after hitting a one-month low of $1.3004.
-Traders reported hefty stop loss orders below $1.30.
+The euro rose 0.1 percent against the greenback to $1.3040 as some market players took profit on long dollar positions, paring losses after hitting a one-month low of $1.3004.
+Trader reported hefty stop loss orders below $1.30.

 Market players were focused on U.S. data later in the day, including on jobs, inflation and manufacturing.
 Solid numbers were likely to reduce expectations of more monetary easing by the Federal Reserve and boost the greenback further.